The Bombing of Chaldon Rd, 4th November, 1940.

 So my morning refusal had paid off; as id by some extrasensory perception I’d given the Germans the slip.
 I certainly consider it as one of my great escapes for not only had my bored school instincts dictated my morning attitude to the day, but I was to actually spot the Dornier that carried the bomb with my name on it.
 Had I not that day been walking alongside Ray, I’d have been nearby and with the third member of our trio of classmates heading for westward homes.
 What’s more, I had heard it’s searching approach, then its reversing course, as if it had first overshot my usual whereabouts.
 And by another strange quirk of fate the other 13 yr old boy had been turned back at exit time by the awful science master, and to go up and clean a work surface in the science room; he’d brook no argument to the contrary either, apparently.
 More than a bit peeved, the lad was nevertheless glad and thankful when five minutes later he easily saw both the bomber and straddle of bombs exploding about where he would have been walking with Ray.
 He’d naturally wondered why I’d stayed off school that morning too.
 He thanks GOD for his most lucky escape, and coincidently – and learned when I was sixty years old – he married my school girlfriend!
 Ray’s injuries were quite severe for he had broken bones and lost and eye, and I never saw him again.
 Most people thought the bomber crew had been indiscriminate, but with the pilot needing the cloud shield against fighter attack, for perhaps he knew Kenley was close at hand, I’m inclined to think that he misjudged his timing to emerge from the cloud for an attack on the barracks.”

-In memory of those killed in this incident.
-Rest in Peace.
+In memory of those killed as a result of this incident:

 BBC People’s War Archive: Article ID: A2070604, 22 November 2003